 An Informed Consent Template is available on the Research Affairs website.
 It is highly recommended that investigators thoughtfully revise the content provided by sponsors and follow the Research Affairs template as a guide to include the appropriate text and information required by LLU.

 Yes.
-See the LLU Equipment Inspection Form on the CTC Website for more information.
+See the LLU Equipment Inspection Form on the "Tools and References" section of our One Portal page for more information.